Making the Case for an Operational Risk Leadership Advisory Council

-In ClosingThis is a call to action for Security and other risk management leaders that now have presumed duties and brand expectations that extend well beyond legal compliance.
-These include cross-functional team acuity and return for every dollar invested.
-Outdated risk mitigation architectures and solutions have a short shelf-life.
-Practitioners can no longer sit on their historic heroic laurels.
+In ClosingThis is a call to action for Security and other risk management leaders who now have duties and brand expectations that extend well beyond legal compliance.
+The clock is ticking.
+Companies effectively guided by a multilayered approach of enterprise risk management, operational risk management and unified risk oversight are better positioned to adapt and protect.

 1A structured approach to Enterprise Risk Management (ERM) and the requirements of ISO 31000

 2Operations Integrity Management System

 4Enterprise Risk Management - Integrating with Strategy and Performance